top of page

 Steps in Surface Preparation

-• Protection: Some primers can seal porous surfaces or protect against potential issues like mold.
+• Protection: Seals porous surfaces or guards against issues like tannin bleed or corrosion on metal surfaces.

 Special Considerations for Different Materials